 Benefit Description You pay Alternative treatments (cont.)
-CDHP Value Option Not covered: • Services performed by an acupuncturist who is not licensed or certified, even if the state where services are performed does not require acupuncturists to be licensed or certified • Naturopathic services • Cosmetic acupuncture All charges All charges Educational classes and programs CDHP Value Option Coverage includes: A voluntary tobacco cessation program offered by the Plan which includes: Unlimited professional 20-30 minute telephonic counseling sessions per quit attempt Online tools Over-the-counter nicotine replacement therapy For more information on the program or to join, visit mycigna.com or call 1-855-246-1873.
-Note: For group and individual counseling for tobacco cessation, see Preventive care, adult in this section.
+CDHP Value Option Not covered: All charges All charges • Services performed by an acupuncturist who is not licensed or certified, even if the state where services are performed does not require acupuncturists to be licensed or certified Naturopathic services Cosmetic acupuncture Educational classes and programs CDHP Value Option Coverage includes: In-Network: Nothing for In-Network: Nothing for A voluntary tobacco cessation program offered by the Plan which includes: services obtained through the tobacco cessation program offered by the CDHP/Value services obtained through the tobacco cessation program offered by the CDHP/Value - Unlimited professional 20-30 minute telephonic counseling sessions per quit attempt Option (No deductible) Option (No deductible) - Online tools - Over-the-counter nicotine replacement therapy For more information on the program or to join, visit mycigna.com or call 855-246-1873.
+Note: For group and individual counseling for tobacco cessation, see Preventive care , adult in this section.
 Note: FDA-approved prescription medications and over-the-counter medications (when purchased with a prescription) for tobacco cessation are covered only under the Prescription drug benefit.
 See CDHP Section 5(f).
-Prescription drug benefits.
-In-Network: Nothing for services obtained through the tobacco cessation program offered by the CDHP/Value Option (No deductible) In-Network: Nothing for services obtained through the tobacco cessation program offered by the CDHP/Value Option (No deductible) Educational classes and nutritional therapy for self-management of diabetes, hyperlipidemia, hypertension, and obesity when: Prescribed by the attending physician, and Administered by a covered provider, such as a registered nurse or a licensed or registered dietician/nutritionist.
-Note: To join our Weight Management Program, see CDHP Section 5(i).
-Health tools and resources.
-In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Not covered: Over-the-counter medications or dietary supplements prescribed for weight loss Prescription medications prescribed for weight loss All charges All charges
+Prescription drug benefits .
+Educational classes and nutritional therapy for diabetes, obesity, and overweight individuals with In-Network: Nothing (No deductible) In-Network: Nothing (No deductible) risk factors for cardiovascular disease (such as: abnormal fasting glucose levels, hyperlipidemia, hypertension, and metabolic syndrome) when: Out-of-Network: 50% of the Plan allowance and the difference, if any, between our Out-of-Network: 50% of the Plan allowance and the difference, if any, between our - Prescribed by the attending physician, and allowance and the billed allowance and the billed Administered by a covered provider, such as a registered nurse or a licensed or registered dietician/nutritionist. amount amount Note: To join our Weight Management Program, see CDHP Section 5(i).
+Health tools and resources .
+Not covered: All charges All charges Over-the-counter medications or dietary supplements prescribed for weight loss Prescription medications prescribed for weight loss